 Billing

-This indicator shows the total billable amount related to the project broke down in billed-to-date amount and billing remaining amount.
+This indicator shows the total billable amount related to the project broken down in billed-to-date amount and billing remaining amount.

 The profitability